Westfalenpark travel guide

 Photo of Phoenix See lake is an artificial lake on the former steelworks Phoenix East in Dortmund.

-Keep reading to discover the best travel plans and insider tips for uncovering the charm of this one-of-a-kind park in Germany.
+Keep reading to discover the best options for experiencing this iconic park in Germany.

 Find